Danny Pudi: Career

 Pudi became a recruiter for an executive search firm before moving to Los Angeles in 2005 to seek television and film roles.
 His job, whereby he was a remote worker, permitted him to attend auditions, helping him avoid the "struggling actor thing in terms of waiting tables, temping and so on".
 He performed in several television pilots before joining the cast of Community, which he starred in for six seasons from 2009 to 2015.

-He has appeared in multiple television advertisements for such products as Snickers, Verizon, McDonald's, T-Mobile, Pokémon, and Far Cry 4.
+He has appeared in multiple television advertisements for such products as Snickers, Verizon, McDonald's, T-Mobile, and Far Cry 4.
 In 2012, he appeared as a celebrity contestant on GSN's version of The Pyramid with fellow Community cast member Yvette Nicole Brown.

 In film, he portrayed Arash in the comedy film Road Trip: Beer Pong, and starred in the comedy horror film Knights of Badassdom, which was one of the highlights of Comic Con 2011, according to HitFix.com.
 He starred in the Jones Street Station music video for "The Understanding".
 He has made cameo appearances in many internet videos, including BriTANicK's "A Monologue for Three".
 Pudi had a cameo appearance in Captain America: The Winter Soldier, and the live episode of Hot in Cleveland, as well as a cameo in Star Trek Beyond.

 In the autumn of 2014, Pudi appeared in the off-Broadway musical FOUND.
 He played the lead role in The Tiger Hunter, an independent film directed by Lena Khan in 2016 and funded through a Kickstarter campaign.
 In 2017, Pudi began voicing Huey Duck in the DuckTales reboot.
 He also appeared as Teddy on the NBC sitcom Powerless in the same year.

-Pudi plays Brad Bakshi in the TV series Mythic Quest: Raven's Banquet, which premiered in February 2020.
-His theater performance for En Garde Arts' series Uncommon Voices was made public in August 2020.
-The work in progress, entitled Running, tackles his attempt to piece together his relationship with his father, which affected his personal identity, cultural background, and his experience with racism throughout his personal life and career.
+Pudi plays Brad Bakshi in the TV series Mythic Quest, which premiered in February 2020.
+His first play, entitled Running, was created for the En Garde Arts' series Uncommon Voices and made public in August 2020.
+The production tackles his attempt to piece together his relationship with his father, which affected his personal identity, cultural background, and his experience with racism throughout his personal life and career.
+The play was turned into a short film, directed by Arpita Mukherjee, and released in 2022.

-He reunited with Community co-star Alison Brie in the 2022 film Somebody I Used to Know, written by Brie.
+He reunited with Community co-star Alison Brie in the 2022 film Somebody I Used to Know, co-written by Brie.

+In 2024, Pudi began his role of The Mechanist in Netflix's live-action adaptation of Avatar: The Last Airbender.